 6) A good working relationship with a veterinarian and farrier.

-7) The ability to have horses humanely euthanized and disposed of.
+8) The ability to have horses humanely euthanized and disposal.
 We will work with your organization, if necessary, to help you figure out options when it may seem there are no options in your area.

-9) The transitioning of a horse rescue to Full Circle of Life Horse Shelter will be documented through photos, video, audio and any other media deemed necessary by Horse Plus Humane Society and made into a reality TV show!
+10) The transitioning of a horse rescue to Full Circle of Life Horse Shelter will be documented through photos, video, audio and any other media deemed necessary by Horse Plus Humane Society and made into the reality TV show Horse Rescue Heroes!